 How many marketing tools are enough for solid content marketing analysis?
 Business size, how dynamic your content marketing is and your budget will factor into how many platforms you use.

 Many of today’s digital marketing solutions overlap, for example, MailChimp may have built its reputation as an email marketing service, but it is also one of the best marketing automation platforms for small to medium-sized businesses.

 On the other hand, with a multi-layered marketing technology stack, it’s easier to focus on a certain type of metric or touch point.
 Your team may be able to gain more insight and be able to compartmentalize the data surrounding critical stages.

 What are other marketing teams using?
-As of 2015, 51 percent of organizations were using at least 21 digital marketing solutions.
+51% of organizations are using at least 21 digital marketing solutions.